Consulate General of Switzerland in Hong Kong

 - It is recommended to print the page of the list by Swissmedic (see point 2) which shows the laboratory that performed the actual PCR test: Microbiological laboratories Microbiological laboratories - according to new law

-- All persons entering Hong Kong are also required to complete the Health & Quarantine Information Declaration form provided by the Department of Health online (Link to online declaration form).
+- All persons entering Hong Kong are also required to complete the Health & Quarantine Information Declaration form provided by the Department of Health online (online declaration form).
 The form can be filled out and submitted online by smartphone or mobile device before boarding.
 After the submission, you will receive a QR code, which should be saved and presented upon entry.
 The QR code is valid for 48 hours.

 Entry to Hong Kong